List of terms

 AIA format

-Also named NetCDF format, export format serving as a common format for chromatographic data.
+Also named NetCDF format is an export format serving as a common format for chromatographic data.
 The data are saved in the vector format with the header containing the information on the data type and chromatogram information.
-Clarity only exports and imports raw data, not the results.
+Clarity only imports raw data, not the results.

 Calibrated group